Chart Color Schemes

 Maryland - Fletcher - Minmi is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Maryland - Fletcher - Minmi, as evaluated at the latest Census, consisted of 91.1% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
-The level of home ownership in Maryland - Fletcher - Minmi was 25.2%, with the remainder of dwellings either mortgaged (49.8%) or rented (25.0%).
-The median monthly mortgage repayment in the area was $2,000, while the median weekly rent figure was recorded at $470.
-Nationally, Maryland - Fletcher - Minmi's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+The dwelling structure in Maryland - Fletcher - Minmi, as assessed at the latest Census, consisted of 91.1% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Maryland - Fletcher - Minmi stood at 25.2%, with the rest of dwellings either mortgaged (49.8%) or rented (25.0%).
+The median monthly mortgage repayment was $2,000, surpassing Non-Metro NSW's average of $1,962.
+The median weekly rent figure was recorded at $470, higher than Non-Metro NSW's $400.
+Nationally, Maryland - Fletcher - Minmi's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing